kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 - **CLOUDSDK_COMPUTE_REGION** is a GCP compute region.
 - **CLOUDSDK_DNS_ZONE_NAME** is a GCP zone name which is different from the DNS name.
 - **GOOGLE_APPLICATION_CREDENTIALS** is the path to the GCP service account key file.
+- **KYMA_BACKUP_CREDENTIALS** is a secret containing a GCP service account credentials json file.
+It is needed for configuring Ark (Velero) so the Ark server will have all the permission to write and read to the GCP bucket used for backups.
+- **KYMA_BACKUP_RESTORE_BUCKET** represents a bucket in GCP used to storage kyma backups.

 ### Required permissions